steveberardi/starplot/docs/index.md

 ---
-title: starplot - star charts and maps in Python
+title: Starplot - Star Charts and Maps in Python
 ---

 # Welcome to Starplot